Grants and projects

 There are two two types of grant:

 Global grants for larger projects (minimum $30,000).
 A global grant project will be within one of the Areas of Focus.
-Click here for guidance on the Areas of Focus.
-Click here for detailed information on global grants.
+Click here for general guidance on the Areas of Focus.
+Or click on the links below for detailed information on each Area of Focus.

 The Rotary Foundation has issued Guidelines on how global grants can be used for the construction of low cost housing and simple schools.
 Such costs were previously ineligible.
 If you are interested, click here for the Guidelines on low cost housing and click here for the Guidelines on simple schools.

 For District Grants there is an annual business cycle.
 Applications for grants for projects in 2019-20 opened in March 2019 and will close at the end of May 2019.